 What’s wrong: After waking in the middle of the night, he can’t get back to sleep.

-How it shows: You are fast asleep when you suddenly realise your three-year-old is at your bedside, wide awake and afraid of being alone.
+How it shows: You are fast asleep when you suddenly realise your young child is at your bedside, wide awake and afraid of being alone.
 He mumbles that he can’t get back to sleep and he wants to come in beside you.

 5 / 9Load more